-Genome-scale metabolic models (GEMs): when a whole-genome annotation is available, all metabolic annotation is available, all metabolic enzymes present in a specific organism can be identified and combined to reconstruct a GEM that encompasses the metabolic network and all gene- protein-reaction associations.
-The GEM is an organism-specific knowledgebase, but can also be used to predict cellular phenotypes under various constraints, for example, exchange reaction rates measured from fermentation experiments.
+Genome-scale metabolic models (GEMs): when a whole-genome annotation is available, all metabolic enzymes present in a specific organism can be identified and combined to reconstruct a GEM that encompasses the metabolic network and all geneprotein-reaction associations.
+The GEM is an organism-specific knowledgebase. but can also be used to predict cellular phenotypes under various constraints, for example, exchange reaction rates measured from fermentation experiments.